needle-mirror/com.unity.profiling.core/Documentation~/profilercounter-guide.md

 ## Getting counter values in Players

 Profiler counters give you an insight into important game or engine system metrics.
-If you have a continious integration setup or want to visualize key performance metrics in your application during a test play through you can use the [ProfilerRecorder](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/Unity.Profiling.ProfilerRecorder.html) API to get custom Profiler counter values as well as Unity built-in counters.
+If you have a continuous integration setup or want to visualize key performance metrics in your application during a test play through you can use the [ProfilerRecorder](https://docs.unity3d.com/ScriptReference/Unity.Profiling.ProfilerRecorder.html) API to get custom Profiler counter values as well as Unity built-in counters.

 For example, the following script displays the frame time, Mono/IL2CPP heap size, and total memory that the application uses.